Omni-kit/deploykit/README.md

 # Deploykit User Flow

 This guide walks you through how to use `omni-deployer` to deploy your smart contracts across multiple chains using the `SuperchainFactory`.
+The package supports two main commands:

+- **`deploy`**: Deploys the same contract on multiple chains at the same address.
+- **`deploy-hs`**: Deploys hub-and-spoke contracts (with potentially different bytecodes) on the same address across multiple chains.

 ## Prerequisites